Swampertian/Swampertian/README.md

 - Design backend architectures (monolith & microservices)
 - Build APIs with performance and reliability in mind
-- Work with data processing and large datasets
+- Work with data processing and large datasets (especially geodata)
 - Optimize systems using caching, async jobs, and profiling
 - Deploy applications with Docker, CI/CD, and VPS